twers1/telegram-bot-shop/README.md

 This telegram bot is needed in order to create your own store in the bot itself and start your business in the most popular messenger

-* Use python language, aiogram library, DB postgresql
+* Use python language, aiogram library, DB postgresql, docker

 ## Functions: